Nasheer-D/youtube-showcase/readme.txt

 * Look for "Youtube Showcase" and click Activate.

 == Screenshots ==
-1. Displays a responsive video gallery with thumbnail navigation
+1. Displays a responsive video gallery with thumbnail navigation created automatically during plugin setup
-2. Hides thumbnail navigation for screen sizes below 768px
+2. Hides thumbnail navigation for devices with screen sizes below 768px
-3. Displays a 4 column responsive video grid gallery
+3. Displays a 4 column responsive video grid gallery created automatically during plugin setup
-4. Displays a single video page with featured and recent sidebar widgets
+4. Each video resides on its own page with WordPress comments enabled, optionally you could display Featured and Recent Sidebar Widgets

 == Changelog ==